DataDog/hiring-engineers/answers.md

       - jaime_sql
       - demo_sql
 ```

-* *Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.*
-my_metric.py pythong script:
+DataDog brings by default lots of metrics in order to collect information from a broad environment but following the idea of “any host, any app” it also allows us to submit *custom metrics*.
+Here we have created a python script which submits a custom metric what is basically a random number between 1 and 1000:

 ```
 import random
 # the following try/except block will make the custom check compatible with any Agent version